Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Problem Statement

 \section{Problem Statement}

-In~\cite{bélanger2024quality}, we introduced an MPC framework for packet routing and scheduling in HTS, which demonstrated excellent performance but was computationally expensive.
-In this work, we address these computational challenges by developing a more efficient approach, filling a critical gap in the literature for practical implementation in resource-constrained environments.
+In~\cite{bélanger2024quality}, we introduced an MPC framework for packet routing and scheduling in HTSs, which demonstrated excellent performance, albeit at a high computational cost.
+In this work, we address this challenge by developing a more efficient approach, filling a critical gap in the literature for practical implementation in resource-constrained environments.